 What are your rights as a student?
 And what does HAN expect of you?
 How do you go about exercising a right?
 Here you can find all the important info and documents.
 Like the HAN Student Charter and the HAN Code of Conduct.

-Rules and regulations About the Student Charter
+About the Student Charter

 The Student Charter describes what you, as a student, can expect of HAN and what HAN expects of you.
 It explains the rules about things like tuition fees, the quality of education, examinations, student facilities, personal data, acceptable and unacceptable behavior, and much more.